 You're an hourly employee who is directly supervised (i.e., you have limited opportunity for independent judgment on the job).

-If your work is directly overseen by a supervisor and you have limited ability to make your own decisions about the way your work should be done, then you’re non-exempt and quality for overtime pay.
+If your work is directly overseen by a supervisor and you have limited ability to make your own decisions about the way your work should be done, then you’re non-exempt and qualify for overtime pay.

 Of the two criteria, this one can be the most difficult to discern.
 So, get in touch.
 We can help you.